infinum/android-handbook/Libraries.md

 6. **Glide**

-	Glide is a fast and efficient open source media management and image loading framework for Android, that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy-to-use interface.
+	Glide is a fast and efficient open source media management and image loading framework for Android.
+It wraps media decoding, memory and disk caching, and resource pooling into a simple and easy-to-use interface.
 It also has support for animated GIFs.

 	More info with code examples is available [here](https://github.com/bumptech/glide).